-It is important to evaluate whether you want to consolidate your medical practice’s position or find ways to grow.
-If you decide that your priority is growth then you need to plan carefully if you are to succeed.
+It is important to evaluate whether you want to consolidate your medical practice’s position or find ways to grow your practice.
+If you decide that your priority is growth then you need to understand your growth options and plan carefully in order to succeed.

 The importance of medical practice growth

 Even if you are happy with your current performance, it is important to keep looking for ways to develop.
-If you don’t, you risk allowing your competitors the room to grow and take market share from you, which could seriously weaken your position.
+If you don’t, you risk allowing your competitors the room to grow and take market share from you.
+This could seriously weaken your position.
 Going for growth may, therefore, begin with a consolidation of your current markets.

 To devise a successful growth strategy, you need to know exactly what shape your medical practice is in.
 This will help you to ensure your practice is properly structured to make the growth strategy you choose a viable option.